 And that’s not even the last option open to forgetful users.
 In an effort to increase their options, Google has provided users that don’t wish to or can’t use one of the previous methods with another method to reclaim access to their account - by inputting the approximate date on which the account was created, down to the month.
 This means that if the user has even the vaguest recollection of when their Gmail account was created, or for instance, can ask another user who had been in touch with them at the time for the approximate date, the chance of any user getting locked out of their own account is negligible.

 Tips: If you still find it tough and it is still testing your memory, then a password manager is a must-to-have, which helps store and administer website login accounts and passwords.
 You really should pick and install a suitable password manager for your own.
-Read the review to help you choose the best one.
+Read the reviews on the Internet to help you choose the best one.

 By now it should be obvious that under normal circumstances, recovering a user’s Gmail password should not be a problem.
 That is, of course, provided that the user went through the steps and provided the necessary information when they created that specific user account.
 Still, even if the user did not provide either a phone number, a valid email address and can’t seem to be able to remember a previous password, said the user can still try to recover their account based on the approximate date of its creation.